arun-vlsi/VLSI-Design-Verification-Projects/README.md

 - [License](#license)
 - [Contact](#contact)

 ## Introduction

 VLSI (Very Large Scale Integration) design is a critical aspect of modern electronics.
 This repository aims to provide practical examples of design verification using various methodologies.
 By engaging with these projects, you will gain hands-on experience and deepen your understanding of verification techniques.

 ## Project Overview

+This repository contains a collection of VLSI Design and Verification projects implemented using Verilog, SystemVerilog, and UVM concepts.
+The projects are intended to help learners and aspiring engineers understand RTL design principles, verification methodologies, and real-world hardware design practices.

 This repository contains a collection of projects that demonstrate the following concepts: